erizov/DocuSync/README.md

 ## Author

+Eugene Rizov & Cursor.
 Developed with simplicity and robustness in mind.

 ## Documentation